AdobeDocs/commerce-operations.en/help/configuration/cache/level-two-cache.md

   - `remote_backend_options` is the remote cache configuration.
   - `local_backend` is the local cache implementation: `Cm_Cache_Backend_File`
   - `local_backend_options` is the local cache configuration.
   - `cache_dir` is a file cache-specific option for the directory where the local cache is stored.
-  - `use_stale_cache` is a flag that enables or disables the use of stale cache.

 Adobe recommends using Redis for remote caching (`\Magento\Framework\Cache\Backend\Redis`) and `Cm_Cache_Backend_File` for the local caching of data in shared memory, using: `'local_backend_options' => ['cache_dir' => '/dev/shm/']`